AlmondWhite/AlmondWhite/_posts/2019-09-8-the-new-human-condition.markdown

 title:  "The New Human Condition?"
 date:   2019-09-8
 categories: [jekyll]
-tags: [ Philosophy?, General Bullshit]
+tags: [ Potential Philosophy, General Bullshit]
 ---

 Lately I’ve been noticing something that I’m more than certain previous generations have been through.
 In fact, I’m pretty sure most people go through at some point in their lives.